bobjiang/tokenscript/README.md

 ## Authors and Maintainers

-List authors and maintainers here, e.g.:
+List authors and maintainers here:
-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

 And/or:
 "See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project."

 ## Support

-Where can people ask for help: this can be any combination of an issue tracker, Slack, a chat room, an email address, etc.
+Where can people ask for help: this can be any combination of an [issue tracker](https://github.com/eea-oasis/tokenscript/issues), [Discord](https://discord.gg/bTw8Maz6ma), [email list](https://lists.oasis-open-projects.org/g/eea-cp-tokenscript).

-## Join us on Slack
+## Join us on Discord

-If your project has a Slack, add it here, eg. "Click here and fill out the form to receive an invite to the [Project name] slack instance, to meet the community and learn more about how you can engage."[add link to Slack]
+Click here and join [TokenScript Discord](https://discord.gg/bTw8Maz6ma) , to meet the community and learn more about how you can engage."

 ## License